 3. Pacman Package Manager – Arch Linux

 But most effectively, it is built to be simple for easy package management by Arch users.
-You can read this Pacman overview which explains into details some of its functions mentioned above.
+You can read this Pacman overview which explains in detail some of its functions mentioned above.

 4. Zypper Package Manager – openSUSE

 Importantly, it can also handle repository extensions such as patterns, patches, and products.
-New OpenSUSE user can refer to this following guide to master it.
+New OpenSUSE users can refer to the following guide to master it.